loader image

 Industry-specific Challenges

 Navigating worker classification is a complex task, and each industry presents its own set of challenges for HR teams.
 Ensuring compliance requires staying informed about evolving regulations, but there’s an additional layer of complexity: industry-specific nuances.
-Common practices within an industry might not comply with federal or state labor laws, creating a hidden minefield for employers.
+Common practices within an industry might not comply with federal laws or state laws, creating a hidden minefield for employers.
 These misclassifications can go unnoticed for a while, but when they come to light, they can result in costly lawsuits and penalties.

 For example, in the construction industry, many companies classify workers as independent contractors if they provide their own tools and transportation.
 However, these workers may still be considered employees under the law if the company exerts significant control over their work schedule, tasks, and training.
 This misclassification can leave workers without vital benefits and protections.